opendistro/for-elasticsearch-docs/docs/install/encryption-at-rest.md

 ---
 layout: default
-title: Encryption at rest
+title: Encryption at Rest
 parent: Install and Configure
-nav_order: 3
+nav_order: 99
 ---

 # Encryption at rest